How much interest on 1 million pounds can you earn?

 Can you avoid paying tax on savings interest?

-There are a number of ways to avoid paying tax on savings interest.
+There are several ways to avoid paying tax on savings interest.

-Firstly, the UK government allows most people to earn a certain amount of money before they have to pay tax on savings interest.
+Firstly, the UK government allows most people to save a certain amount before paying tax on savings interest.

 This is your personal savings allowance (PSA).
 The lower your tax band, the larger your PSA.
 Once you exceed your PSA, you pay tax according to your income band.